INDEX | SITEMAP | GOOGLE | UPDATES | BLOG | CONTACT | $Donate? | HOME

 A pontoon-equipped variant, the "B-8MW", was also available.
 A "B-8V", powered by a Volkswagen flat-four air-cooled engine, was offered as well, presumably to appeal to kitbuilders who had their hands on a VW engine.
 A B-8M and a B-8 were acquired by the US Air Force in 1968 under the designation of "X-25A" and "X-25B" respectively to investigate, ironically, the old Rotachute concept of a controlled parachute, or what the service called the "Discretionary Descent Vehicle (DDV)".

-Igor Bensen was quite the tinkerer and obtaining a full and accurate list of every flying machine he ever built would be difficult, but a short list of some of the highlights is interesting enough:
+Igor Bensen was quite the tinkerer; obtaining a full and accurate list of every flying machine he ever built would be difficult, but a list of some of the highlights is interesting enough:

 * The Bensen Aircraft Corporation finally closed its doors in 1986 after over 30 years of existence, Bensen dying in 2000.
 The reasons for the company's closure are unclear.
 There were those who claim the teeter-bar rotor configuration is dangerously unstable; advocates reply that the handling of an autogyro isn't troublesome, it's just different.
 It doesn't fly like a fixed-wing airplane, and it doesn't really fly like a helicopter either, with airflow going up through the rotor instead of being driven down.
 One peculiarity is that abrupt changes in pitch can "unload" the rotor, with the machine then dropping, resulting in oscillations or even a deadly somersault -- if the pilot fights it, instead of allowing the machine to smoothly recover.
-Stall recovery, in effect, is automatic.
+Stall recovery, in effect, is automatic, as long as the pilot allows it.

 The accident rate of the Bensen gyrocopter doesn't appear to have been particularly high by the standards of ultralight aircraft -- though ultralight aircraft are not in general recommended to the faint-hearted.
 However, the 1980s brought in an age of litigation that helped suppress US private aircraft manufacturers and likely didn't help Bensen's cause.